General Neurology

 Spontaneous intracranial hypotension/hypovolemia |

 A thunderclap headache evaluation should include head CT and a lumbar puncture if the CT is negative to evaluate for subarachnoid hemorrhage first and foremost.
-CT scan is most sensitive if performed within the first 6 hours of symptom onset; however, sensitivity falls as CT imaging is prolonged from initial symptom onset (02).
-If these studies are unrevealing, many clinicians will then order an MRA or CTA in effort to discover an aneurysm if suspicion remains high, especially within 12 hours of ictus.
-A mathematical analysis suggested that a follow-up lumbar puncture is highly cost-effective, but that CTA is questionable in this regard with no clearly defined utility (20).
+CT scan is most sensitive if performed within the first six hours of symptom onset; however, sensitivity falls as CT imaging is prolonged from initial symptom onset (02).
+If these studies are unrevealing, many clinicians will then order an MRA or CTA in an effort to discover an aneurysm if suspicion remains high, especially within 12 hours of ictus.
+In neurologically intact patients who are imaged within six hours of the onset of thunderclap headache, a noncontrast head CT is sufficient to rule out subarachnoid hemorrhage (08).
+If more than six hours have passed, further workup with an LP and possibly CTA is necessary.
+A mathematical analysis suggested that a follow-up lumbar puncture is highly cost-effective, but that CTA is questionable in this regard with no clearly defined utility (25).

 If no aneurysm is revealed, or if a different etiology is highly suspected based on the presentation, other studies are warranted.
-When considering cerebral venous thrombosis, CT is often inadequate for diagnosing it, and MRV or CTV is necessary to exclude this entity.
+When considering cerebral venous sinus thrombosis, CT is often inadequate for diagnosing it, and MRV or CTV is necessary to exclude this entity.
 When pituitary apoplexy is suspected, dedicated views of the sella turcica should be requested.
-When reversible cerebral vasoconstriction syndrome is of concern, particularly with recurrent thunderclap headache, serial arterial imaging (be it MRA, CTA, or conventional angiography) may be required to detect it because it can be an intermittent phenomenon that also may not be visible on imaging performed early in the course.
+Reversible cerebral vasoconstriction syndrome may be the cause of concern, particularly with recurrent thunderclap headache, but it is difficult to diagnose as it is an intermittent phenomenon and patients may have normal imaging early in the course.
+Serial arterial imaging (ie, MRA, CTA, or conventional angiography) may be required to detect it because it can be an intermittent phenomenon that also may not be visible on imaging performed early in the course (40).

-When a patient with a thunderclap headache has a completely negative work-up, a diagnosis of primary thunderclap headache may be assigned.
+When a patient with a thunderclap headache has a completely negative work-up, a diagnosis of primary thunderclap headache may be given.

 (2) Worsening headache pattern.
 A worsening headache pattern must be interpreted in the context of a patient’s overall headache history.
 Headache of recent onset may indicate a mass lesion, such as a brain tumor, abscess, or subdural hematoma.
 Although mass lesions often present with focal neurologic deficits or papilledema, these features may be absent, particularly if the mass lesion is slow-growing or in a silent area.
 In this context, neuroimaging is mandatory.

-When progression occurs in the context of a well-established primary disorder, 2 possibilities exist.
+When progression occurs in the context of a well-established primary disorder, two possibilities exist.
 Progression may represent the development of a new headache disorder (either primary or secondary) superimposed on a preexisting primary headache.
-Alternatively, progression may represent the transformation of a primary preexisting headache disorder.
+Alternatively, progression may represent the evolution of a primary preexisting headache disorder.
 If these possibilities cannot be differentiated clinically, investigation is necessary.

 Migraine and tension-type headache are well known to progress.
-Migraine may evolve to a condition known as chronic migraine, in which headache attacks (not necessarily migraine attacks) occur 15 or more days per month (or 180 or more days per year) with an average duration of 4 or more hours per day.
-Individuals with chronic migraine usually report a process of transformation over months or years, characterized by increasing headache frequency.
+Migraine may evolve to a condition known as chronic migraine, in which headache attacks (not necessarily migraine attacks) occur 15 or more days per month (or 180 or more days per year) with an average duration of four or more hours per day.
+Individuals with chronic migraine usually report a process of chronification over months or years, characterized by increasing headache frequency (43).
 Although chronic migraine affects 0.5% to 5% of the global population, it accounts for substantial healthcare resource utilization and overall cost (01).

 Risk factors for the development of chronic migraine include high frequency of headache prior to transformation, obesity, stressful life events, alcohol overuse, hypothyroidism, viral infections, head trauma, snoring, and sleep disturbances.
 Overuse of acute medications is a substantial complicating factor and is now considered a sequela of comorbid phenomenon to chronic migraine (01).